 2. You can collect payments directly into your Joust bank account from your clients the moment payment is remitted to you.
 No delays waiting several business days for the bank to clear the transaction.

 3. You can guarantee payment on your invoices.
 That means if a client is delayed in payment or completely ghosts on you, Joust has you covered - we guarantee your invoices up to $2500.

 During our pilot run, Joust can be used exclusively in the United States.
-Hang tight, though, because Joust will offer up services globally upon the completion of our pilot.

 Although we do not collect any documents, you'll need to answer several questions to confirm your identity and your business' legality.